By Diane Spicer

 There is no affiliate relationship between the Jetboil company and Hiking For Her.

-MicroMo image courtesy of JetboilThe word "Jetboil" is synonymous with heating water up fast and getting on with your hiking business.
+MicroMo image courtesy of JetboilThe word "Jetboil" is synonymous with heating water up fast and then getting on with your hiking business.

-This particular Jetboil is an integrated cooking system designed for backpackers, for reasons you will soon understand.
+This particular Jetboil is an integrated lightweight cooking system designed for backpackers, for reasons you will soon understand.

 The MicroMo's technical specifications, which were not verified by HFH, include:

-Lots of reasons to carry this piece of technology, as we just noted.
+Joining the fuel canister to the burner is achieved with an easy twisting motionLots of reasons to purchase this piece of technology, as we just noted.

 You've planned for a long day hike in high summer, great weather and plenty of daylight to explore a particular loop trail you've had your eye on.